 Before you start, you’ll want to know the answer to both of these questions:

 A. What type of work do you want to do for extra money?

 Do you only want to do 1 type of job, such as tutoring?
 Do you want to sell a service that relates to the subject you teach?
-For example, I teach PE and offered a few sport sessions for 5 and 6 year old kids.
+For example, I teach PE and offered a few sports sessions for 5 and 6-year-old kids.
 Having done that, I now know I could probably do well hosting a sports camp or clinic in the future.

 Or, are you open to any job that will pay you cash?

 If you follow this guide as it’s written, you’re going to have people offering to pay you for a lot of different jobs.
 For me, this was fine because I a) actually enjoy doing most manual labor jobs and b) really needed an influx of cash at the time.